ePaperInnovation/pl-mcu-epd/Documentation/components.rst

 The code supports I2C EEPROMs up to 64KB in size.
 The code currently supports two I2C EEPROM types:

 1. 24LC014 – this is a small 128B EEPROM fitted to later display interface boards and is used to store power supply calibration data.
 This permits accurate VCOM voltages to be achieved when the display interface board is swapped.
 2. 24AA256 – this is a 32KB EEPROM found on some display types.
 It is intended to store waveform information so that the necessary information to drive a display travels with the display.
 This allows the system to ensure the correct waveform information is used for the display.
-Since waveforms are likely to exceed 32KB in size some sort of compression will be required.
-Support of this feature will be in Version 2.0 of this software.
+Since waveforms can exceed 32KB in size, the data stored on this EEPROM is compressed using the LZSS compression alorithm.
 3. EEPROM types can be added by extending the table that defines the device characteristics.